The Ultimate in Recycling

 emits dioxin, hydrochloric acid, hydrofluoric acid, sulphur dioxide

 and mercury from dental fillings.
-Cremations are responsible for 16
+Cremations have been reported to

 percent of mercury released into the air in the U.K.

 Fortunately, there is a simple, affordable and